 IMPORTANT: ALL ASSIGNMENTS MUST BE SUBMITTED IN HARD COPY, TYPED, DOUBLE SPACED !!!!
 Check out the fabulous Technopolis for computing facilities!

 ASSIGNMENTS: Students are responsible for all assigned readings.
 Read PRIOR to the assigned class time.
-Class lectures and discussions will cover material supplemental to the readings, in addition to guiding you through them, so don't miss class--come even if you are unprepared!
-Assignments are due on the date scheduled.
-Make-up exams will be given only in the event of a verifiable personal or family emergency.
+Class lectures and discussions will cover material supplemental to the readings, in addition to guiding you through them, so don’t miss class--come even if you are unprepared!
+Assignments are due on the date scheduled regardless of absence.
 You are encouraged to consult with instructor at any time for assistance and ideas on improving your performance.

 LATE ASSIGNMENTS: Unexcused late assignments will automatically have 10 % deducted from the grade, and must be turned in by the end of the week they were due (an additional 10 % will be deducted each week thereafter).
 Absence from class does not excuse you from delivering your assignments at the appropriate time.

 WRITING GUIDELINES All work written for this course should be of a level appropriate to college students.
 Mechanics and grammar DO count.
-Please type and proofread carefully.
+Please type and proofread carefully-- Spellcheck rules!
 Everyone can improve their writing skills--even great writers.
-Check out the ASU West Center for Writing Across the Curriculum for assistance in improving your work.
+Check out the Learning Resource Center (next to Technopolis) for assistance in improving your work.

 CAVEAT: If necessary or appropriate, the instructor reserves the option to change scheduled class topics, assignments, or due dates.
 Quizzes may be given if deemed necessary.